oliverkofoed/Chrome-RapidReload/Readme.md

 ﻿Chrome RapidReload
 ==================
-Chrome RapidReload is a small chrome extensions that monitors one or more directories on your machine and automatically reloads the current browser window/tab whenever a changes occur in those directories.
+Chrome RapidReload is a tiny Google Chrome extension that monitors directories for changes and automatically reloads the current browser window/tab whenever files are changed.

-Motivation, or, Why would I ever want this?
+Motivation, or, "Why would I ever want this?"
 ===========================================
 When you've optimized everything else about your development flow, it's time to look at the little things.

-Chrome RapidReload optimizes one of those tiny key processes web developers do a milion times a day.
+Chrome RapidReload optimizes one of those tiny key processes that web developers do a milion times every day.

-Why spend spend 3 keyboard shortcuts on viewing a change in your browser when you can spend just one?
+Why spend spend 3 keyboard shortcuts, when you can get away with one?

 Go from this:
-1. Ctrl-S
+1. Ctrl-S (save current file)
-2. Alt-Tab
+2. Alt-Tab (switch to browser)
-3. Ctrl-R
+3. Ctrl-R (reload browser)

 To this:
-1. Ctrl-S
+1. Ctrl-S (save, and RapidReload will reload for you)

 That's it.
-Chrome will automatically reload your browser window and show up the updated page.
+Chrome will automatically reload your browser window, so your changes will already be loaded when you switch over to the browser window.

-Your changes will already be waiting for you when you switch over to the browser window.
+Things get even better if you've got a dual-or-more-monitor setup.

-If you've got a dual-or-more-monitor setup, it's even better.
 Just position the browser window on another screen and you'll just have to glance to see your changes after a save.

 Installation and usage
 ======================
-Installation is very, very simple:
+Installation is quite simple:

-1. Install the Google Chrome extension by downloading the following file and /dragging it onto a Google Chrome window/
+1. Install the Google Chrome extension by downloading the following file and *dragging it onto a Google Chrome window*

 	[Download Chrome RapidReload Plugin](https://github.com/oliverkofoed/Chrome-RapidReload/raw/master/Download/Plugin.crx)

 2. Start "Chrome RapidReload Monitor.exe"
-	Add it to your startup items for extra bonus points
+	(Add it to your startup items for extra bonus points)

 	[Download Chrome RapidReload Monitor.exe](https://github.com/oliverkofoed/Chrome-RapidReload/raw/master/Download/Chrome%20RapidReload.exe)

-Usage is also very simple
+Usage is also very simple:

-1. Click the new Chrome RapidReload tray icon:
+1. Click the Chrome RapidReload tray icon...

 	![](https://github.com/oliverkofoed/Chrome-RapidReload/raw/master/screenshot-trayicon.png)

-	and select which directories to monitor in the dialog:
+	... and select which directories to monitor in the dialog:

 	![](https://github.com/oliverkofoed/Chrome-RapidReload/raw/master/screenshot-directoryselector.png)